-All equity settled share-based compensation (except broker warrants) are ultimately recognized as an expense in the statement of (loss) income with a corresponding credit to stock options, in equity.
+All equity settled share-based compensation (except broker warrants) are ultimately recognized as an expense in the statement of (loss) income with a corresponding credit to reserves (within shareholders' equity on the consolidated statement of financial position).
 Equity settled share-based compensation to broker, in respect of an equity financing are recognized as issuance cost of the equity instruments with a corresponding credit to broker warrants in equity.

-If vesting periods or other vesting conditions apply, the expense is allocated over the vesting year, based on the best available estimate of the number of share options or warrants expected to vest.
+If vesting periods or other vesting conditions apply, the expense is allocated over the vesting year, based on the best available estimate of the number of equity instruments expected to vest.
 Non-market vesting conditions are included in assumptions about the instruments that are expected to become exercisable.
 Estimates are subsequently revised if there is any indication that the number of instruments expected to vest differs from previous estimates.
 Any cumulative restatement prior to vesting is recognized in the current period.